Sam-A Gaiyanghadao: 2022

 In February 2022, it was reported that Sam-A had retired from international competition after returning to Thailand from Singapore, where he had coached at Evolve MMA.
-On February 10, 2023, Nuttadaj Vachirarattanawong promoter of Petchyindee Academy announced Sam-A has not retired due to arm injury and want to return to Thailand for treatment, but the ONE team fired them back and released the news that Sam-A had retirement.
+On February 10, 2023, Nuttadaj Vachirarattanawong promoter of Petchyindee Academy announced Sam-A has not retired due to arm injury and want to return to Thailand for treatment, but the ONE team fired them back and released the news that Sam-A had retired.
 Chitinat Asadamongkol, president of ONE Championship Thailand, stating that organization has never released news that Sam-A will retired and Sam-A himself is still in the contract, but who went back to fight with Petchyindee battle earlier, because Nuttadaj contacted him to negotiate and there is a discussion which organization allows, with matters of this nature having to be discussed on a case-by-case basis.

 2023

 After won Tongnoi Lukbanyai and Samingdam Chor.Ajalaboon at Petchyindee in Rajadamnern Stadium, Sam-A faced Ryan Sheehan on March 17, 2023, at ONE Friday Fights 9.
 He won the fight via knockout in the second round.

+Sam-A faced Prajanchai P.K.Saenchai in a rematch at ONE Friday Fights 22 on June 23, 2023, for the interim ONE Muay Thai Strawweight Championship.
+He was knocked out with a right elbow in the second round.

+2024

+Sam-A faced Akram Hamidi on September 27, 2024, at ONE Friday Fights 81.
+He won the fight via knockout in the first round and this win earned a $10,000 Performance of the Night bonus.

+Sam-A faced Zhang Peimian in a kickboxing bout on November 9, 2024, at ONE 169.
+He won the fight via unanimous decision.

+2025

+Sam-A faced Jonathan Di Bella for the interim ONE Strawweight Kickboxing World Championship on March 23, 2025, at ONE 172.
+He lost the fight via unanimous decision.